Scaling limit of the invasion percolation cluster on a regular tree: Background and overview

-and between integers $V$ is interpolated linearly.\footnote{In \cite{LeGall2005, DuqLeG2002}, the Lukaciewicz path is defined as a piecewise constant, discontinuous function, but there the case when the scaling limit of this path is discontinuous is also treated.
-Note that only the values of $V_n, n \in \{1,\dots,\#\theta \}$ are needed to recover the tree $\theta$.
-Moreover, in our case, $\sup_{t \ge 0} \abs{V_{t+1}-V_t}$ is bounded by $\sigma$, so that the eventual scaling limit will be continuous.
+and between integers $V$ is interpolated linearly. \footnote{In \cite{LeGall2005,DuqLeG2002}, the Lukaciewicz path is defined as a piecewise constant, discontinuous function, but there the case when the scaling limit of this path is discontinuous is also treated.
+Note that only the values of $V_n, n \in\{1,\ldots,\#\theta\}$, are needed to recover the tree $\theta$.
+Moreover, in our case, $\sup_{t \ge0} \vert V_{t+1}-V_t\vert$ is bounded by $\sigma$, so that the eventual scaling limit will be continuous.
 The advantage of our convention is that it allows us to consider locally uniform convergence of the rescaled Lukaciewicz paths in a space of continuous functions.}

-The values $V_n$ are also given by the following {\em right description of the Lukaciewicz path}.
+The values $V_n$ are also given by the following \textit{right-hand description of the Lukaciewicz path}.
 This description is simpler to visualize, though we do not know of a reference for it.
-For $v \in \theta$, consider the subtree $\theta^v \subset \theta$ formed by all the vertices which are smaller or equal to $v$ in the lexicographic order.
-Let $n(v,\theta)$ be the number of edges connecting vertices of $\theta^v$ with vertices of $\theta \setminus \theta^v$.
+For $v \in\theta$, consider the subtree $\theta^v \subset\theta$ formed by all the vertices which are smaller or equal to $v$ in the lexicographic order.
+Let $n(v,\theta)$ be the number of edges connecting vertices of $\theta^v$ with vertices of $\theta\setminus\theta^v$.
 Then

-The reason we call this the right description is that $n(v,\theta)$ is also the number of edges attached on the right side of the path from $\emptyset$ to $v$.
+The reason we call this the right-hand description is that $n(v,\theta )$ is also the number of edges attached on the right-hand side of the path from $\varnothing$ to $v$.
 It is straightforward to check that this description is consistent with other definitions.

 The height function is the second encoding we wish to consider.
-We also define it to be a piecewise linear function\footnote{Again, in \cite{LeGall2005}, the height function of a non-degenerate tree is discontinuous.} with $H(k)$ the height of $v^k$ above the root.
+We also define it to be a piecewise linear function\footnote{Again, in \cite {LeGall2005}, the height function of a nondegenerate tree is discontinuous.} with $H(k)$ the height of $v^k$ above the root.
 It is related to the Lukaciewicz path by

 Finally, the contour function of $\theta$ is obtained by considering a walker exploring $\theta$ at constant unit speed, starting from the root at time 0, and going from left to right.
 Each edge is traversed twice (once on each side), so that the total time before returning to the root is $2(\#\theta-1)$.
-The value $C^\theta(t)$ of the contour function at time $t \in [0, 2(\# \theta -1)]$ is the distance between the walker and the root at time $t$.
+The value $C^\theta(t)$ of the contour function at time $t \in[0, 2(\# \theta-1)]$ is the distance between the walker and the root at time $t$.